top of page

 Interdisciplinary Methodology

-As a principle, Chung prefers to regularly change her processes and often likes to “fuse” together or create “custom” tools suited for each individual project [4].
+As a principle, Chung prefers to regularly change their processes and often likes to “fuse” together or create “custom” tools suited for each individual project [4].
 Part of what drives this change is a desire to not “get stuck on any mode of creation”[5].
-Through her work she negotiates a relationship between growth and consistency.
-Meanwhile her proclivity for adaptation inspires innovation and interconnection within her practice.
+Through their work they negotiate a relationship between growth and consistency.
+Meanwhile their proclivity for adaptation inspires innovation and interconnection within their practice.

-She persistently seeks out opportunities to develop her ideas alongside organizations and institutions, a strategy which further enables her to expand on and implement her projects.
-She states that Bell Labs, in particular, is where many of her ideas came together since she was “able to take the divergent influences, ideas, and prototypes […] and reflect on them in the quiet space of my studio” [6].
-One particular idea that she focused on during that time was what people would like for society to be like in a decade [7].
+Chung persistently seeks out opportunities to develop their ideas alongside organizations and institutions, a strategy which further enables them to expand on and implement their projects.
+They state that Bell Labs, in particular, is where many of their ideas came together since they were “able to take the divergent influences, ideas, and prototypes […] and reflect on them in the quiet space of my studio” [6].
+One particular idea that they focused on during that time was what people would like for society to be like in a decade [7].
 With that framework of futuristic thinking, Chung imagines what the future of art might look like and purposefully engages with the new and trending tools that will define humanity's trajectory.

-This includes work with Augmented Reality, such as her piece Into the Light, and also includes NFTs.
+This includes work with Augmented Reality, such as their piece Into the Light, and also includes NFTs.
 Chung thoughtfully approaches these technologies from the perspective of an artist.
-As a result, her NFTs are “certified with a Fair Trade Art Certificate,” proving that the money generated from any sales is “benefiting a charitable cause”[8].
-Ethically participating in these activities allows her to learn more about their potential and also sets a precedent for how to creatively and positively participate in these trends.
+As a result, their NFTs are “certified with a Fair Trade Art Certificate,” proving that the money generated from any sales is “benefiting a charitable cause”[8].
+Ethically participating in these activities allows them to learn more about their potential and also sets a precedent for how to creatively and positively participate in these trends.

 D.O.U.G.

-While Chung uses a variety of tools and methods in her practice, for a number of years now she has consistently developed and worked with DOUG, an acronym that stands for “Drawing Operations Unit”[9].
-These intricate robotic arms are her frequent “collaborators,” capable of observing her and working alongside Chung [10].
+While Chung uses a variety of tools and methods in their practice, for a number of years now they have consistently developed and worked with DOUG, an acronym that stands for “Drawing Operations Unit”[9].
+These intricate robotic arms are their frequent “collaborators,” capable of observing and working alongside Chung [10].
 Initially they included a camera, code to breakdown and process data from the camera, and the robotic and software systems needed to participate in the creation of artwork [11].

-All together, the first iteration of DOUG could watch Chung paint and follow along with similar actions, mirroring the processes and style with which she painted [12].
-Since then, Chung has continued to create new versions of DOUG, adding up to a total of about two dozen units, all trained on images of decades worth of her drawings and guided by recurrent neural networks [13].
+All together, the first iteration of DOUG could watch Chung paint and follow along with similar actions, mirroring the processes and style with which they painted [12].
+Since then, Chung has continued to create new versions of DOUG, adding up to a total of about two dozen units, all trained on images of decades worth of their drawings and guided by recurrent neural networks [13].

-Newer versions of DOUG are even able to read her brain-wave activity and act accordingly, further connecting Chung and her robots through a “shared bank of knowledge, and through live, in-the-moment visual and movement cues”[14].
+Newer versions of DOUG are even able to read their brain-wave activity and act accordingly, further connecting Chung and their robots through a “shared bank of knowledge, and through live, in-the-moment visual and movement cues”[14].
 As Chung explains, their relationship is “more of a call-and-response” and is about the “feedback loop” in their interactions [15].

-The overarching goal for her longstanding development of DOUG is to discover whether DOUG can eventually manage to produce art independently [16].
+The overarching goal for their longstanding development of DOUG is to discover whether DOUG can eventually manage to produce art independently [16].
 Chung also considers the robotic arms themselves to be a form of tangible art, “a kind of kinetic sculpture"[17].
-While extremely generative and thrilling, the work of developing DOUG continues to challenge and transform Chung since it is, as she describes, “a process of negotiation, wayfinding, and tension”[18].
+While extremely generative and thrilling, the work of developing DOUG continues to challenge and transform Chung since it is, as they describe, “a process of negotiation, wayfinding, and tension”[18].

 Sougwen Chung, Chiaroscuro.
 Source.